Hydro power: how aqua workouts help runners

 Apart from a range of exercises that will strengthen legs, glutes, core and every other part of your body; deep water running is used by many athletes to maintain fitness while injured.

 Running is hard on joints, which makes this a good alternative if you feel you need to back off a bit on your training.
+Read Why running is better with buddies to get started.

 Here’s what you need to know to get the most out of it for your running: